anelda/2019-04-27-akure/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="who">
-  <strong>Who:</strong> The course is aimed at under-graduate students and other researchers. <strong>You don't need to have any previous knowledge of the tools that will be presented at the workshop.</strong>
+  <strong>Who:</strong> The course is aimed at under-graduate, graduate students and other researchers. <strong>You don't need to have any previous knowledge of the tools that will be presented at the workshop.</strong>
 </p>